How to Make a Backup Script for Shell in Linux

 Had some problems with a CentOS5 server not accepting keys… found that this server was being finicky for some reason, and used this article on how to generate the keys on the Linux server, and then import the public key to the client Windows box.
 To make it automatically login simply do not enter any passphrase.
 This is probably a huge security risk or something like that, but if you’re using it on a secured LAN then perhaps it’s ok.

-This post was written by kb-admin on November 27, 2009
+This post was written by Content Curator on November 27, 2009

 Alternate Time Servers for Automatic Clock Set